kestra-io/docs/content/docs/12.migrations/micronaut4.md

 release: 0.15.0
 ---

-Since the release 0.15.0, Kestra has been migrated to Micronaut 4.3.
-This page explains how to make to your custom plugins compatible with this new version.
+Kestra 0.15.0 has been migrated to Micronaut 4.3 for improved security.
+This page explains how to make your custom plugins compatible with this new version.

 ## Micronaut 4 and Project Reactor